 Surgery is 100% effective therapy for Graves' disease

-Antithyroid medication and radioactive iodine may be ineffective
+When antithyroid medication and radioactive iodine may be ineffective

 Some patients cannot take or tolerate antithyroid medication and radioactive iodine